nicktfranklin/SEM_paper_simulations/README.md

 There are a few prepackaged demonstrations in Jupyter notebooks.
 These have been pre-run and can be opened on github without installation:
-* `Demo: HRR.ipynb`
+* `Demo - HRR.ipynb`
-* `Demo: Toy Data.ipynb`: Simulations of the SEM model segmenting 2D data sets
+* `Demo - Toy Data.ipynb`: Simulations of the SEM model segmenting 2D data sets
-* `Demo: Motion Capture Data.ipynb`: Simulations of the SEM model on the 3d motion capture data.
+* `Demo - Motion Capture Data.ipynb`: Simulations of the SEM model on the 3D motion capture data.
+* `Demo - Coffee shop world (toy version, bag of words).ipynb`: Simulations of the SEM model on minimalistic coffee shop world demonstration using a bag of words embedding.

 #### Installation Instructions